The top 10 skills every digital marketer should have

 • Google Docs for composing the post, working collaboratively, and sharing back and forth with an editor

-• The notes app, (yes the one on your phone), Notepad, or any other plaintext editor for brainstorming and forming talking points leading up the composing a draft
+The notes app (yes, the one on your phone), Notepad, or any other plaintext editor for brainstorming and forming talking points leading up to composing a draft

 2. Writing marketing copy

 Not to be confused with blogging, which is a skill in and of itself.
-In the marketing world, copy basically translates to words, and copywriting essentially translates to writing marketing words.
+In marketing, copy basically translates to words, and copywriting translates to writing marketing words.

-And these marketing words are written by digital marketers all the time for many different applications.
-Blog content is copy, sure, but a good copywriter has the ability to make qualitative changes to their writing depending on where it is deployed.
+Digital marketers write these marketing words all the time for many different applications.
+Blog content is copy, sure, but a good copywriter can make qualitative changes to their writing depending on where it is deployed.

-This means that writing bullet points and blurbs on a website is a different skill than composing compelling emails.
-And drafting a blog post is dramatically different than writing a video script.
+Writing bullet points and blurbs on a website requires different skills than composing compelling emails.
+Drafting a blog post is dramatically different from writing a video script.
 It’s all copy, and it’s all marketing, but it requires different training and a different strategic approach.

 3. Email marketing

 Email is ubiquitous.
 Almost everyone sends and reads emails, whether in a professional capacity or on a personal basis.
-Because of this, email marketing is still the leading tactical way of getting in touch with specified audiences.
+Because of this, email marketing is still the leading tactical way of reaching specific audiences.

-“Email marketing,” of course, is an umbrella term that is used to describe a diverse array of email strategies that each require their own unique marketing skills.
+Of course, “email marketing” is an umbrella term that describes a diverse array of email strategies, each requiring its own unique marketing skills.

 A solid digital marketer will have the ability to write different types of emails, like: